cmppoon/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/url-rewrite-middleware.md

 The basic trigger has a single rule for which the key location is always the request path.
 For the simplest case of URL rewriting, you can simply configure the `pattern` regex and `rewriteTo` target URL for this basic trigger.

 #### Advanced triggers
 One or more advanced triggers can be configured alongside the basic trigger.
 These are processed in the order that they are defined in the API Definition.
-When using the API Designer in Tyk Dashboard, advanced triggers are automatically numbered in the order they are created and will be processed in numberical order.
+When using the API Designer in Tyk Dashboard, advanced triggers are automatically numbered in the order they are created and will be processed in numerical order.

 Advanced triggers can have multiple rules that can be combined using a logical AND or OR operation, such that either `all` the rules must pass or `any` rule must pass for the trigger to fire.